noir-lang/noir/docs/docs/language_concepts/data_types/01_integers.md

 keywords: [noir, integer types, methods, examples, arithmetic]
 ---

 An integer type is a range constrained field type.
-The Noir frontend currently supports unsigned, arbitrary-sized integer types.
+The Noir frontend currently supports arbitrary-sized, both unsigned and signed integer types.

 When an integer is defined in Noir without a specific type, it will default to `Field`.
 The one exception is for loop indices which default to `u64` since comparisons on `Field`s are not possible.

+## Unsigned Integers

 An unsigned integer type is specified first with the letter `u`, indicating its unsigned nature, followed by its length in bits (e.g. `8`).
 For example, a `u8` variable can store a value in the range of